emmaC11/PP1-starwars/README.md

 * [Image Scroller](https://css-tricks.com/css-only-carousel/) referenced when creating the image scroll for the characters section.

-## UI/UX Design
-* this is the user stories section

 ## Deployment
 * this is the design section